data-avail/baio-es/readme.md

 `parent` property

-+ Define which another `query.req` formatter will be used to format data, after current `req` formatting.
++ Define another `query.req` which will be used to format data, after current `req` formatting.
 + When data received from server they will be passed to previous formatters in chain then result of transformation will be passed to `resp` method.

 Chain of custom queries could be created as needed.